Tiberias & the Sea of Galilee

 According to the Gospel, Jesus and His disciples had sailed to a remote area seeking rest, but a large crowd followed them.
 As evening approached and food was scarce, Jesus miraculously fed the multitudes with just a few loaves and fish.
 Soon after, He walked on these very waters — a moment that adds to the spiritual resonance of the site.

 While the Bible does not mention a specific geographic location beyond “a remote place on the shores of Galilee,” the tradition identifies Tabgha as the site.
-Builders constructed the original church here around 350 AD.
-Although various groups destroyed and rebuilt it several times, today’s modern church stands directly over the ancient remains.
+The original church was built here around 350 AD, and although it has been destroyed and rebuilt several times, the current structure is a modern church built over the ancient remains.

 Overlooking the Sea of Galilee from a serene hilltop, the Church of the Beatitudes is a Roman Catholic site located on Mount of Beatitudes, just a short drive from Tabgha and near the ruins of ancient Capernaum, the town of Jesus.
 Built between 1936 and 1938, the church marks the traditional location where Jesus delivered the “Sermon on the Mount”, one of His most profound teachings, as recorded in the Gospel of Matthew.